 To manage your Cursor pricing effectively, it's crucial to be mindful of your AI usage.
 Prioritize the "Auto" model, avoid "max mode" unless absolutely necessary, and be cautious when providing extensive context (e.g., multiple large files) to the AI, as these actions consume credits faster.

-The free Hobby plan for Cursor pricing provides a limited number of Agent requests and Tab completions.
-It’s primarily designed to allow users to explore the editor’s basic AI capabilities and assess its fit for their workflow before considering a paid subscription.
+The free Hobby plan for Cursor pricing provides a limited number of Agent requests and Tab completions, with no credit card required.
+It's primarily designed to let users explore the editor's basic AI capabilities and assess its fit for their workflow before considering a paid subscription.

-Your Cursor pricing credits can deplete quickly by opting for non-"Auto" premium AI models (like Claude 3 Opus), enabling "max mode" for an expanded context window, and working within large codebases that require feeding many files into AI prompts.
+Your Cursor pricing credits can deplete quickly by opting for non-"Auto" premium AI models (like Claude Opus 4.8), enabling "max mode" for an expanded context window, and working within large codebases that require feeding many files into AI prompts.

 For solo developers, the Pro plan (at $20/month) is often sufficient if AI usage is managed carefully.
 For small teams, the Teams plan ($40 per user/month) is generally more suitable, as it includes essential features like centralized billing, SSO, and administrative controls for user management.